Button to Homepage Theory Air Seasoning Kiln Drying Dehumidifier Drying High Temperature Drying Drying Defects

 It is potentially more energy efficient to use a dehumidifier to dry wood since this system uses a form of “heat pump” to recover heat energy which would otherwise be lost.
 When using a dehumidifier to dry wood this recovered heat may or may not be supplemented by another, more conventional heating system: but in total the energy input needed to dry wood using a dehumidifier is less than used in conventional Heat and Vent Kiln Drying systems.

-• can also be used to conserve heat in conventional heat and vent kilns (by removing heat from exhausted warm, wet air).
+• Dehumidification can also be used to conserve heat in conventional heat and vent kilns (by removing heat from exhausted warm, wet air).

 Principles of Using Dehumidifier Systems to Dry Wood